miwermi/neural-network-charity-analysis/README.md

-# Nerual Network Charity Analysis
+# Neural Network Charity Analysis

 ## Overview of the Analysis:
 This analysis aimed to assess effectiveness and positive impact of foundation dollars distributed to different charities and to create a sophisticated analysis model which could accurately identify charities worthy of continued financial support.
 The data set had a limited number of features for just over 34,000 organizations.
 Instead of using statistical and machine learning models, this analysis was attempted using a deep-learning neural network.